 The actual scattering calculations are done iteratively.
 For each particle, the scattering calculation begins with 12 incidence angles (refinement level l=0).
 With each additional refinement level l the number of incidence angles increases according to Eq.
 17 roughly by a factor of four.
 With each iteration step the edges of the triangles of the icosahedral grid are bisected creating new vertices (incidence angles).
 This means that the incidence angles of the previous iteration are part of the grid for the current iteration.
-Due to that only about $\frac{3}{4}$ of the number of incidence angles have to be calculated for each iteration step.
-The iteration stops when
+As such, only about $\frac{3}{4}$ of the number of incidence angles have to be calculated for each iteration step.
+The iteration stops when different tilt angles β and ten incidence angles θ{inc} .

-280

-$$\frac{\delta{l,l-1}}{\delta{l-1,l-2}} \le 10^{-2}$$

-.
-(21)

-The change $\delta{l,l-1}$ between the current iteration step l and the previous iteration step is defined as the summed root mean square differences between the upper left block of the orientation averaged extinction matrix of iteration step l and l-1 for five different tilt angles β and ten incidence angles θ{inc} .
 Depending on the particle size and shape, between 162 and 2562 incidence angles were used.

+$$\frac{\delta{l,l-1}}{\delta{l-1,l-2}} \le 10^{-2} \,. \tag{21}$$

+The change $\delta{l,l-1}$ between the current iteration step l and the previous iteration step is defined as the summed root mean square differences between the upper left block of the orientation averaged extinction matrix of iteration step l and l-1 for five

 To test our approach, the scattering of azimuthally randomly oriented prolate ellipsoids with an aspect ratio of 0.5 for several size parameters were simulated and compared with results from T-matrix calculations.
 The overall differences in view of the extinction matrix and the scattering matrix were in the order of a few percent.
+Strictly speaking, this test shows only the differences to T-matrix simulation of azimuthally randomly oriented prolate ellipsoids with an aspect ratio of 0.5.
+Nonetheless, it gives an idea of the overall accuracy of the scattering simulations.
+Therefore, we expect that the overall accuracy of the scattering simulations is about the same of magnitude.